ec1340/amaro_lab/SEEKR_tutorial.md

         python make_fhpd.py

 This takes all of the encounter complexes that we made in the last step, and prepares and then runs a BD simulation for each of them.
 This calculation will take awhile, probably several hours. (**This took me several days with 16 cores with the increased dx map.
-We should probably suggest this on the supercomputer.)
+We should probably suggest this on the supercomputer)

 #### <a name="section4.4"></a> 4.4 Consolidation of BD trajectories